liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/07-spring-portlet-mvc/01-portlet-mvc-for-spring-intro.markdown

 PortletMVC4Spring supports developing *portlet-based* applications using MVC.
 You can build
 [Spring Framework](https://spring.io/projects/spring-framework)
-@product@ portlets with features like these:
+@sharepoint@ portlets with features like these:

 -   Inversion of control (IoC) / dependency injection (DI)
 -   Annotations